MCT-master/mct-master.github.io/_posts/2024-05-05-thomaseo-KineMapper.md

 ### List of required technology
 * A smartphone.
-* A app for transmitting motion data via OSC (I recommend GyrOSC).
+* An app for transmitting motion data via OSC (I recommend GyrOSC).
 * A computer running Ableton Live Suite (for Max for Live devices).
 <br>